DavidShergold/capstone-shopping-quest/README.md

 - **User Registration**: Email-required account creation with automatic login and profile generation
 - **CRUD Operations**: Test all Create, Read, Update, Delete operations across shops, objectives, and profiles ✨ NEW
 - **XP System**: Complete objectives to test the 10 XP + 30 XP bonus system with real-time updates
+- **Unlimited Progression**: Test the scaling level system with no maximum cap ✨ NEW
+- **Leaderboard System**: Check global rankings and competitive positioning ✨ NEW
 - **Shop Management**: Create, edit, filter, and delete shops with full data persistence ✨ NEW
 - **Objective Management**: Add, modify, complete, and remove shopping items with validation ✨ NEW
 - **Profile Editing**: Update user information while preserving game progress and statistics ✨ NEW